Ecwid/ecwid-api-docs/README.md

 # Changelog

+## December 18, 2017

+Added `couponAmount` and `discounts` for order and abandoned cart items.
+Now you can know how much discount or discount coupon amount was applied to a specific item.

+The values apply as is, meaning if an order is changed manually in the future, they will not be automatically recalculated.

 ## November 7, 2017

 - Added `EcwidApp.sendUserToUpgrade()` function to Ecwid JavaScript SDK for Native applications.
 Now you are able to send a user to upgrade to a higher Ecwid plan specifying only the target feature needed for your app.
 [Learn more](https://developers.ecwid.com/api-documentation/ecwid-javascript-sdk#sendusertoupgrade)